OVOSHatchery/ovos-qubes/README.md

   - ovos-local-backend installed as user
   - sys-ovos-firewall needed for API services / remote STT
   - 6712 port exposed to other ovos qubes
+  - can be configured as a [selene proxy](https://github.com/OpenVoiceOS/OVOS-local-backend#selene-proxy) if desired
 - ovos-bus
   - AppVM
   - ovos-bus installed as user